-This issue we have a \$120 dollar Grocery Voucher to give away!
-Everyone who updates their contact details (or confirms they still have the same address and phone numbers) will go in the draw.
-We will also give a \$20 voucher for any heart healthy recipe that is featured in the newsletter.
+This issue we have a \$120 New grocery voucher to give away.
+As always, anyone who submits a question, comment or updates their contact details goes in the draw.
+We will also give a \$20 Voucher for any recipe featured in Kai Ora.

 You can send emails to: